 4. PLAN PRICE CHANGES

 Your club will eventually increase membership plan prices.
-When they do, and lifetime membres do not buy renewals at the higher price, your club looses financially.
+When they do, and lifetime members do not buy renewals at the higher price, your club looses financially.

 5. DATABASE ISSUES